 Yep.
 Part Dos.
-I have to update the other post now.
 When I wrote that I did not expect to write a second part.
 Funny how things can get turned around quickly and unexpectedly.
 I was going to post a different one but the internet connection won’t cooperate so I just gave up.
 It seems like today’s post was meant for this.

 I said in the last one I should hope for the best and push on, maybe someday I’ll find a flashlight to guide me.
 Well, I pushed on, but I didn’t find a flashlight.
 While fumbling around I found…

 The day after Into the Tunnel Part 1 was published, I woke up early.
 I decided that I wanted to eat McDonald’s for breakfast so I went to the nearest one which was at a mall.
 They had wifi so I took the time to browse for job openings.
 I wanted one that is only temporary; something to pass the time and gain experience while making a bit of money.
 I found quite a few that matches my skills and background but nothing that really piques my interest.
 I have been sitting there for about three hours with my coffee long gone so I decided to walk around since the mall was already open by then.

 That’s when I found a job ad on the door of a cafe and cake shop.
 I didn’t even read the ad thoroughly.
 When I saw the word “barista” I immediately decided I’m going to apply there.
 I have always wanted to try to be a barista.
 I thought it would be a good temporary job.
 I’d share my application experience but this is already becoming long so that’s for another post.

 So long story short, I applied.
 But I didn’t get the barista job.
 They wanted me as a management trainee and I agreed without thinking it through.
 Bear in mind that I haven’t applied to any job before so I wasn’t really familiar with all the things I should do.
 In my mind I was only planning short term but I’m suddenly offered this job so I thought it would be a good opportunity and I should grab it.